freebasic/fbfrog/readme.txt

 To do:

-- cpp's error messages about #elif call it #elseif
 - astDumpPrettyDecl() should handle anonymous structs/unions/enums better currently it produces "struct " instead of "anonymous struct" or just "struct"
 - should remove the cppMainForTestingIfExpr().
 We don't need #if expr folding